 Unsheath the paracord’s inner kerf strands, and you’ve got a go-to fishing line: all you need is a hook, some suitable bait, and no small amount of patience.

 Conversely, you could also fashion a gillnet to snare a finned meal.
 Use two ropes of paracord for the top and bottom lines—the floatline and the leadline, respectively—and string some of the inner yarn between to form a mesh.
-The gaps need to be large enough for a fish’s head to enter, but too narrow for the body to pass through.
+The gaps need to be large enough for a fish’s head to enter but too narrow for the body to pass through.
 You can use chunks of wood as floats and stones as anchors for the leadline; more paracord comes in handy for securing these to the gillnet.
-Keep in mind we’re talking a survival situation here: Obviously you otherwise should be abiding by any and all angling regulations.
+Please note, we are talking about a survival situation here: obviously, you otherwise should be abiding by any and all angling regulations.

-The same applies here: By no means are we advocating going off and snaring woodland creatures willy-nilly.
+The same applies here: by no means are we advocating going off and snaring woodland creatures willy-nilly.
 If you’re staring down a SHTF type of situation, however, and you’ve run out of Mountain House meals, you might try your hand at building a survival snare for squirrels, rabbits, and other small quarry using paracord’s inner yarn.